 No updates to report on Performance Measures this quarter.
 EAST RIVER WATERFRONT ACCESS-- In the 1st quarter of 2009, LMDC worked with a project team consisting of the NYC Departments of Parks and Recreation, City Planning and Transportation, New York City Hall, environmental consultant AKRF, and environmental legal counsel Carter Ledyard & Milburne, LLP.
 Peck Slip: LMDC worked with the project team to draft a Programmatic Agreement, which combines the Peck Slip Project with NYCDOTs Peck Slip Street Reconstruction Project.
-The team has provided their comments and the document will be circulated to the signatories for execution next quarter.
+The team has provided their comments and the document will be circulated to the signatories for execution.
 Parks has also been coordinating work around the major utilities in the area with NYC DOT and ConEd.
+The Programmatic Agreement for Peck Slip was signed by all parties in the 3rd Quarter, 2009.
+Final project designs will be sent to SHPO for approval when they are available.
+Other Slips: The LMDC Board approved the Environmental Assessment for the other slips and authorized the President to request the release of funds pending no significant public comment (comment period ends October 29, 2009).
+While LMDC has approved the contractor for the work, no work as been authorized on this project until Environmental review is complete &ndash including comment period and HUD release of funds.

-Other Slips: Due to modification to the traffic and park plans at Catherine Slip, LMDC believes that an Environmental Assessment will be required for these Other Slips.
-Final site plans and depths of disturbance has been requested from the Parks Department to move forward with the environmental review process.
-The Parks Department and their consultants continued to finalize design and construction documents.
-LMDC I coordination with the City of New York has proposed to move \$1,000,000 from this agreement to Fulton Corridor Open Spaces, specifically East River Connector has been removed from the project plan.
+LMDC in coordination with the City of New York has proposed to move \$1,000,000 from this agreement to Fulton Corridor Open Spaces; specifically East River Connector has been removed from the project plan.
 These changes were finalized at the LMDC board meeting on June 11, 2009.

-This Report Period Cumulative Actual Total / Expecte xpected Low Mod Total Low Mod Total of Public Facilities 0 0 0 0/0 0/0 0/4 of Non-business Organizations 0 0 0 0/0 0/0 0/2 of Persons benefitting 0 0 0 0/30177 0/41385 0/144020
+This Report Period Cumulative A ctual Total / Exp pected Low Mod Total Low Mod Total of Public Facilities 0 0 0 0/0 0/0 0/4 of Non-business Organizations 0 0 0 0/0 0/0 0/2 of Persons benefitting 0 0 0 0/30177 0/41385 0/144020